+Have you ever wondered who you are?
+Have you ever found yourself pondering your purpose and where you fit in?
+Maybe you have you watched others walk with direction and confidence whilst you question what part you have to play?
 Have you considered how good it would be if life were like a play or a movie?
 Everyone cast in their ideal role, confidently delivering faultless lines and perfectly portraying every aspect of their character.
 Confusion eliminated.
-Do you wonder if people around you actually know what they are doing, or are they too just making their way in the world as best they can?
+Do you wonder if people around you actually know what they are doing, or are they just making their way in the world as best they can?

-I’ve often thought about our place on the planet.
-Why I was born in Canada to the family I am part of.
-Why I have been afforded so many privileges and opportunities that others have not.
-Why I have always had meals on the table and a roof over my head.
-Why I was created with this innate desire to see people conquer giants, to live strong, healthy, confident lives.
+Was there a specific reason I was born in Canada to the family I am part of?
+Why I have been afforded so many privileges and opportunities that others have not?
+Why I have always had meals on the table and a roof over my head? ho decided I was to be created with this innate desire to see people conquer giants, to live strong, healthy, confident lives?
 So many questions, so few answers!
-Life’s script describing the beginning, the tragedy, the climax and, if you’re anything like me, the happy ending of the romantic comedy, hasn’t been written yet – or if it has, we don’t get to read it ahead of time.
+Life’s script describing the beginning, the tragedy, the climax.
+If you’re like me, the happy ending of the romantic comedy hasn’t been written yet – or if it has, we don’t get to read it ahead of time.

 Challenging, confronting, emotionally draining and scary but also overwhelmingly astonishing.
 The road to understanding our beauty, our strength and the truth of who we are as children of God – planned, purposed and chosen for such a time as this.
 When we choose to walk in this space of discovery, freedom awaits.
-Freedom comes when we are brave enough to push through the tough moments and this freedom allows us to walk in the fullness of who we were created to be and in this space we bravely and fearlessly discover and embrace ‘The Story of You’ which begins to come to life.
-Through this, not only do we experience freedom but we unintentionally give others the opportunity to walk in the refreshing rain of a life that is free.
+Freedom comes when we are brave enough to push through the tough moments.
+This freedom allows us to walk in the fullness of who we were created to be, and in this space we bravely and fearlessly discover and embrace ‘The Story of You.’
+When you experience freedom like this, we also unintentionally give others the opportunity to walk in the refreshing rain of a life that is free.

 I recently read a story that caused me to stand up and applaud a girl I’ve never met.
 It comes from a social experiment on Facebook started by Gweneth Bateman.
 Gweneth had a problem that many experience online.
-If a boy messaged her with a compliment on Twitter, Tinder or elsewhere, and she didn’t answer, they’d criticise her for not replying.
+If a boy messaged her with a compliment on Twitter or Tinder and she didn’t answer, they’d criticise her for not replying.
 The 18-year-old said that most of the boys who criticised her felt they were owed a response and that she should be grateful for the compliment.
 Follow this link to read what happened when Gweneth decided to accept and own the compliments.

-This experiment truly shows the need for all of us to walk in the fullness of who we were created to be.
+Therefore, I believe that this experiment truly shows the need for all of us to walk in the fullness of who we were created to be.

 To celebrate each other and to bask in the truth of the ‘Story of You’.

-Like Gweneth, I too choose to accept compliments by agreeing with rather than pushing aside the comment or walking in false humility.
-Yes, I have been criticised and told that I am proud or countless other ridiculous things.
-I choose to respond with a gentle: “Thank you, I know, I love that about myself too,” or “Thank you for noticing, I really like that about myself as well.”
-There are myriad responses that are filled with gratitude but also acknowledge something good or great about who God has created us to be.
+Like Gweneth, I too choose to accept compliments by agreeing with them rather than pushing them aside or walking in false humility.
+I have been criticised and told that I am proud or countless other ridiculous things.
+I have chosen to respond with a gentle: “Thank you, I know, I love that about myself too.”
+Or “Thank you for noticing, I really like that about myself as well.”
+When you make the conscious decision to do this, there are myriads of responses that are filled with gratitude.
+But we also need to acknowledge something good or great about who God has created us to be.

-Through the years, as I have considered the conversation of Identity (The Story of You) and how in and through this Identity message the truth of love for one another is found.
-I have come to understand that in order for me to truly love my neighbour, the way it was intended, I first need to love myself.
+Through the years I have considered the conversation of Identity what I like to call The Story of You.
+This involves how in and through this identity message the truth of love for one another is found.
+I now understand that in order for me to truly love my neighbour, the way it was intended, I first need to love myself.
 I need to embrace the story of me and you need to embrace the story of you.

 “… Our deepest fear is not that we are inadequate.
 Our deepest fear is that we are powerful beyond measure.
 It is our light, not our darkness, that most frightens us.
 We ask ourselves, Who am I to be brilliant, gorgeous, talented, fabulous?
 Actually, who are you not to be?
 You are a child of God.
 Your playing small does not serve the world.
 There is nothing enlightened about shrinking so that other people won’t feel insecure around you.
 We are all meant to shine, as children do.
 We were born to make manifest the glory of God that is within us.
 It’s not just in some of us; it’s in everyone.
 And as we let our own light shine, we unconsciously give other people permission to do the same.
 As we are liberated from our own fear, our presence automatically liberates others.”

-So, be brave, be fearless and go on a journey and allow yourself to discover who you are.
+Lastly, be brave, be fearless and go on a journey and allow yourself to discover who you are.
 Let the world see, hear and love ‘The Story of You’.